-1. It takes a team to identify disaster recovery requirements, sufficiently diverse and relevant to all key needs and operational perspectives.
+#1.
+It takes a team to identify comprehensive disaster recovery requirements, sufficiently diverse and relevant to all key needs and operational perspectives.

 #2.
-It takes a team to create and execute an effective disaster recovery program, considering all operational capabilities and constraints.
+It takes a team to create an actionable disaster recovery program, considering all operational capabilities and constraints.

-As can be expected, specific skill requirements will vary according to specific phases of the disaster recovery planning process (requirements, planning and implementation).
+As can be expected, team staffing and knowledge requirements may vary according to the scope and purpose of the disaster recovery planning process (considering requirements, planning and implementation).
 In order to maintain a continual process flow, appropriate resources must be identified, allocated and assigned accordingly.
 Considering this results driven organizational approach, each team "unit" must be structured to suit phase goals, skills, roles and responsibilities.

-The exact composition of any DRP team will vary according to business size and disaster plan complexity.
-As such, the following issues must be considered as team organization is underway:
+The exact composition of any given DRP team will vary according to organizational characteristics, operational requirements and disaster plan complexity.
+As such, the following key issues must be considered as team organization is underway: